-Pure water from Skaneateles Lake flows unfiltered to more than 220,000 households.
+Pure water from Skaneateles Lake flows unfiltered to more than 220,000 CNY residents.
 Skaneateles Lake is the primary source of water for residents in and around the City of Syracuse.

 Being some 16 miles long and averaging about 3/4 miles wide, Skaneateles Lake is home to 413 billion gallons of pure water!
 It sits about 863 feet above sea level.